oorahmi/WhackAMan/README.md

 * File I/O
 * Debugging/Patience
 * Threading
+* How Computers run programs (function stack)
 * Cache and Memory behaviour
 * Dynamic Programming
 * Testing effectively no TDD
 * Functional programming
-* Vim or Emacs / Which editor tyypo use
+* Vim or Emacs / Which editor to use